cullenwatson/cullenwatson/README.md

 * My interests lie in the field of artificial intelligence and machine learning.

-* You can contact me at: cgwatson@smu.edu
+* You can contact me at: cullen@cullenwatson.com

 ### Connect with Me: